minchoCoin/Seeed-mmWave-library/README.md

 ## Usage

-To start using the library, include it in your Arduino sketch and check out the examples folder.
+To start using the library, include it in your Arduino sketch and refer to the examples folder.

 ```cpp
 #include <Arduino.h>